Let’s face it, science for kids is all about hands-on science experiments, investigations, and fun. Science for teachers is quite another story.

 - Throwing, Dropping, Bouncing, Rolling – Science Experiment – A science experiment which investigates the relationship between multiple forces acting on a single object in various ways.

-For more science experiments that your students will love, check out our Science Experiments learning area.
+For more science experiments that your students will love, check out our Science Investigations and Reasoning learning area.

 Don’t forget that a huge part of science for kids is about learning the scientific method.
 Display and discuss our The Scientific Method Poster – Upper Grades to remind students of the seven essential steps.